Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Distributed Implementation of the MPC Layer

 \item[ii)] By successively computing all partitions of $u_{s1}[k]$ and $u_{s2}[k]$ as in Algorithm~\ref{alg:MPC_implem} and by applying these two vectors as shown in Figure~\ref{fig:scheme}, it follows that $x[k+1]\in\mathcal{X}$, $u[k]\in\mathcal{U}$ and $\mathrm{row}_j(w_{r\ell}[k+1])\in\mathcal{W}_{\ell j}$, for all $\ell\in\{1:n_u\}$, $j\in\{1:n_{r\ell}\}$ and $k\geq k_0$. \end{enumerate} \end{theorem} \begin{pf} See Appendix~\ref{app:proofs}. \end{pf}

 }

-{\begin{remark} Notice the fact that it is possible to retrieve the above-mentioned guarantees by taking $\rho_i=1$, for every $i\in\{1:N\}$, resulting in especially efficient implementations (see the numerical example from the sequel) from a computational standpoint.
-Indeed, as the values of $\rho_i$ increase, not only does \eqref{eq:feas_sets_include} become more difficult to satisfy, but the additional constraints associated with taking $T_i=\rho_i$ may dramatically increase the cost of solving \eqref{eq:area_prob}, depending on the complexity of the sets in \eqref{eq:state_sets}.
-As discussed in Remark~\ref{rem:unc_hor}, taking larger values for $\overline{T}_i$ may yield similar degrees of performance as increasing $T_i$, without greatly impacting overall computational costs. \end{remark}}
+{\begin{remark} Notice the fact that it is possible to retrieve the above-mentioned guarantees by taking $\rho_i=1$, for every $i\in\{1:N\}$, resulting in exceptionally efficient implementations (see the numerical example from the sequel) from a computational standpoint.
+Indeed, as the values of $\rho_i$ increase, not only does \eqref{eq:feas_sets_include} become more challenging to satisfy, but the additional constraints associated with taking $T_i=\rho_i$ may dramatically increase the cost of solving \eqref{eq:area_prob}, depending on the complexity of the sets in \eqref{eq:state_sets}.
+As discussed in Remark~\ref{rem:unc_hor}, taking larger values for $\overline{T}_i$ may yield similar degrees of performance as increasing $T_i$, without significantly impacting computational costs. \end{remark}}

-To summarise the design workflow of our architecture's second layer, we provide a high-level algorithm (located at the top of the next page), which condenses the various topics discussed in this paper into a sequence of steps. {\begin{remark} Performing \textbf{\emph{Steps 3a-3c}} in Algorithm~\ref{alg:MPC_des} makes the paramount importance of our architecture's first layer readily apparent.
+To summarise the design workflow of our architecture's second layer, we provide a high-level algorithm (located at the top of the next page) that condenses the myriad topics discussed in this paper into a sequence of steps. {\begin{remark} Performing \textbf{\emph{Steps 3a-3d}} in Algorithm~\ref{alg:MPC_des} makes the paramount importance of our architecture's first layer readily apparent.
 It is precisely due to the proper tuning of the NRF-based control laws that area cross-coupling may be diminished (and potentially rendered negligible, for all practical purposes) to such a degree that the MPC-based subcontrollers may be tuned individually via \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2}.
-While this effectively bypasses the need to carefully construct the sets from \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2} and it crucially prevents the design procedure of the MPC-based subcontrollers from being co-dependent in any significant way, we point out that said procedure does indeed require information pertaining to the first-layer response of other areas.
-However, this information is fully available once the NRF-based control laws have been obtained, and it is precisely the role of these distributed controllers to ensure the feasibility (recall Remark~\ref{rem:NRF_feas}) and the relaxed co-dependency of the second layer's design. \end{remark} }
+While this fact effectively bypasses the need to carefully construct the sets from \eqref{eq:cmd_sets_1}-\eqref{eq:cmd_sets_2} and it crucially prevents the design procedure of the MPC-based subcontrollers from being co-dependent in any significant way, we point out that said procedure does indeed require information related to the first-layer response of other areas.
+However, this information becomes fully available once the NRF-based control laws have been obtained, and it is precisely the role of these distributed controllers to ensure the feasibility (recall Remark~\ref{rem:NRF_feas}) and relaxed co-dependency of the second layer's design. \end{remark} }

 {